sidd2512/init-backend/Readme.md

 ✅ Prettier + ESLint setup
 ✅ Clean project structure with auto dependency install
 ✅ Useful scripts like dev, start, lint, and format

 ---

-## 📸 Demo

-Here’s a preview of the generated project in VS Code:
-_(✨ Replace with the actual screenshot URL once you upload it to your GitHub repository.)_

----